Preparing for the birth of a dog. How dogs give birth If suddenly your dog gives birth, what to do?

 • number and size of fruits;

-• the state of the organs of the cardiovascular system;
+• state of the cardiovascular system;

 • individual psycho-emotional characteristics.